PavanRangani/docs/docs/prd/incentive-stock/grant.md

 [Mockup for Empty with Simple type](https://drive.google.com/file/d/1fgurKxl8BBl9fGiTwQr8wlHrNtPIysWo/view?usp=sharing) & [Mockup when schedule is available with Simple type](https://drive.google.com/file/d/1oyAwPRvPhwAPiYi0baYDnCnMALsi1PKY/view?usp=sharing)

 [Mockup for Custom Type](https://drive.google.com/file/d/1UypXfPpaOu2dc10fqWTReqmycmcH_rez/view?usp=sharing)

+- Error message when future date is added for Private type incentive stock : `Should be <= {Current Date}`.
+- Error message for Stock Symbol is not available for Public type stock: `Stock symbol is mandatory for public type companies`.

 - Message for vesting schedule : `Schedule will be auto populated here once you specify the above details`.
 - Error message for Expiration Date, when Expiration date is lower than Grant Date : `Should be >= Grant Date`.